ahuigo/ahuigo.github.io/post/ria/js-indexedDB.md

         // Notice that when using a transaction, it's enough to catch
         // the transaction Promise instead of each db operation promise.
     });

+### transaction level
+('rw!', 'rw?', 'r!', 'r?')

+    ! : Always start a new top level transaction
+    ? : Reuse parent transaction when they are compatible otherwise start a new top-level transaction

+### abort

+    Dexie.currentTransaction.abort();

 ### Avoid using other async APIs inside transactions
 IndexedDB will commit a transaction as soon as it isn’t used within a tick